Nearest Neighbor CCP-Based Molecular Sequence Analysis

 \subsection{Results For Protein Subcellular dataset}

 The classification results (averaged over $5$ runs) for the proposed CCP-NN and its comparison with the CCP approach for the Protein Subcellular dataset are shown in Table~\ref{tbl_results_Part1_Protein_Subcellular}.
 We can observe that the proposed CCP-NN outperforms the original CCP-based low-dimensional representation for all evaluation metrics and achieves a near-perfect predictive classification performance.
-The performance gain for CCP-NN (using OHE with Decision Tree classifier and using Autoencoder with Decision Tree classifier), compared to the best CCP-based results (Spike2Vec with Random Forest classifier) is $50.3\%$, which highlights a significant improvement in terms of predictive accuracy.
+The performance gain for CCP-NN (using OHE with the Decision Tree classifier and using Autoencoder with the Decision Tree classifier), compared to the best CCP-based results (Spike2Vec with the Random Forest classifier), is $50.3\%$, highlighting a significant improvement in terms of predictive accuracy.

-The comparison of the best performing proposed method from Table~\ref{tbl_results_Part1_Protein_Subcellular} (i.e. CCP-NN with Autoencoder) with the existing baseline models (without CCP or CPP-NN) is shown in Table~\ref{tbl_results_Protein_Subcellular_org}.
+The comparison of the best performing proposed method from Table~\ref{tbl_results_Part1_Protein_Subcellular} (i.e., CCP-NN with Autoencoder) with the existing baseline models (without CCP or CPP-NN) is shown in Table~\ref{tbl_results_Protein_Subcellular_org}.
 We can observe that the proposed method significantly outperforms all baselines for all evaluation metrics other than the training runtime.
-Specifically, in terms of average accuracy, the proposed method with Autoencoder embedding achieves $28\%$ improvement compared to the second best (i.e. Protein Bert, a pre-trained transformer-based model) and achieves a near-perfect average accuracy score in the case of the Protein Subcellular dataset.
+Specifically, in terms of average accuracy, the proposed method with Autoencoder embedding achieves $28\%$ improvement compared to the second best (i.e., Protein Bert, a pre-trained transformer-based model) and achieves a near-perfect average accuracy score in the case of the Protein Subcellular dataset.

 The standard deviation (SD) results (for $5$ runs) for the baselines and the proposed method are shown in Table~\ref{tbl_results_protein_subcellular_std} for the Protein Subcellular dataset.
 We can observe that in the majority of the cases, the SD values are towards the lower end (i.e. $<0.02$), which shows that there is not much variation in the results for different experimental runs having a random train-test split.